-Grom Hellscream from the Warcraft games.
-He was the first to drink demon blood and advocate everyone else doing it, he slaughtered countless humans, dwarves, and elves (and others) for fun, and then after getting redeemed, still attacks some humans for no reason and drinks demon blood a second time knowing full well what it is.
+Grom Hellscream was the first to drink demon blood and advocate everyone else doing it, he slaughtered countless humans, dwarves, and elves (and others) for fun, and then after getting redeemed, still attacks some humans for no reason and drinks demon blood a second time knowing full well what it is.
 Sure, he has a Heroic Sacrifice at the end, but he gets idolized by the Horde despite his life being 90% evil, 10% good.
 In Warlords of Draenor, he's even seen celebrating with the heroes after Gul'dan's defeat, shouting that Draenor was free.
 Everyone around completely ignores that he started the war to begin with and that he's one of the three most responsible for all the deaths in the expansion (the others being Garrosh and Gul'dan).

 Sylvanas.
 She's under suspicion for the wrathgate (we don't know how much she knew), invaded Gilneas, nuked Southshore, waged a campaign of genocide on the Humans, manipulated the Horde (to join them in the first place in order to use them as tools), set herself up as an object of cult worship, employed the Val'kyr (which seems to be a case of "Even Chaos has standards" when seen by pragmatic Death Knight Thassarian), resurrected those who she killed against their will, shot and killed Liam Greymane, attempted to steal the Scythe of Elune to enslave the Worgen and make even more to make an even BIGGER army to do her bidding, and made some kind of deal with the devil to get the Val'kyr in the first place.
 The closest she got to any kind of punishment was Lor'thermar threatening her if she raised the Horde's dead as Forsaken, stating he'd leave her to the Alliance if she tried it on their dead and calling her out on several of her actions in Mists of Pandaria.